Sample Education Undergraduate Reflective Report

 Similar to the suggestion of Caffarella and Clark (1999), who states, “We must take difference seriously” (p.
 100), Becky was serious in her commitment to assist me by offering me a flexible work schedule in her research laboratory.

-Had she not given me the flexibility needed to stabilise my financial life while I was in graduate school, I believe that my career would not have followed its trajectory.
+Had she not given me the flexibility needed to stabilise my financial life while I was in graduate school, my career would not have followed its trajectory.

-Upon completing my master’s degree, Becky offered me a position as a Senior Research Associate in her laboratory, and I gained much valuable research experience.
-When my grant appointment as a Senior Research Associate was ending, she again encouraged me to pursue my current position as a Laboratory.
+Upon completing my master’s degree, Becky offered me a position as a Senior Research Associate in her laboratory, gaining valuable research experience.
+When my grant appointment as a senior research associate ended, she again encouraged me to pursue my current position as a Laboratory.

 Director and Instructor at Mount Holyoke College.
-Through her continual support, honest advice, and constructive criticisms, she has been a very influential factor in shaping my current career path.
+Through her continual support, honest advice, and constructive criticisms, she has been influential in shaping my current career path.
 I have several supports that enhance my professional growth.

 These supports include having a flexible work schedule, having a husband who is supportive of my educational aspirations, and having access to student loans.
 Although my current position as a Laboratory Director and Instructor is very demanding, I have much autonomy in designing my work schedule.